elemental/elemental-web/source/doc-dev/core/imports/mpi.rst

    Extract the underlying group from the specified communicator.

+.. cpp:function:: void mpi::GroupDup( mpi::Group group, mpi::Group& newGroup )

+   While ``MPI_Group_dup`` does not exist, we can mirror its functionality by unioning a group with itself.

+.. cpp:function:: void mpi::GroupUnion( mpi::Group groupA, mpi::Group groupB, mpi::Group& newGroup )

+   Unions the ranks in groups A and B into a single new group.

 .. cpp:function:: void mpi::GroupIncl( mpi::Group group, int n, const int* ranks, mpi::Group& subGroup )

    Create a subgroup of `group` that consists of the `n` processes whose